gentakojima/emojione-picker-ubuntu/README.md

 ## How to use it

+To use the picker:

   1. Choose your emoji from the dropdown menu.
   2. Paste it (usually `Ctrl+V`) wherever you want!

+You can also enable the **experimental** option to type the emoji instead of using the clipboard in the Settings.
+If you are interested in this option, please let me know if this is working for you.

+The **emoji search window** let you search emojis writing keywords.
+You can also assign a global hotkey to the command `emojione-picker` and the search window will open on your current mouse position at any time.

 ## License